sakshamdumka/Dannys-Diner-/README.md

 **1. Sales:** Records of customer purchases, including customer IDs, order dates, and product IDs.
 <br>
-**2. Sales:** Menu: Details of menu items, including product IDs, names, and prices.
+**2. Menu:** Details of menu items, including product IDs, names, and prices.
 <br>
 **3. Members:** Information about customers enrolled in the loyalty program, including their join dates.